zebkane/Simple-Game-Engine/README.md

 ***
 ### ```engine.Ui```

 The ```engine.Ui``` class will manage all of the HTML canvas user interface elements.
-It takes no propertys when created.
+It takes no properties when created.

 ```
 const ui = new engine.Ui();